MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 ### Step 2.
 Reopen the Project in a VSCode Dev Container
 Reopen the project in the container by pressing Ctrl+Shift+P (or Cmd+Shift+P on Mac), typing "Dev Containers: Reopen in Container," and selecting the option.
 This will take a few minutes for the first time to download and install the image and everything.

-Once your dev container setup completes, close the current terminal tab, open a new terminal pane within VSCode, and try running `rustc --version` to see your dev container is running a recent version of Rust without you having to even manually download or install anything!
+Once your dev container setup completes, open a new terminal pane within VSCode, and try running `rustc --version` to see your dev container is running a recent version of Rust without you having to even manually download or install anything!
 (As of January 2025, the latest stable Rust version is 1.83.0.)
+The `latest` keyword in the `image` specification should take care of that!

 ---